-All submitted manuscripts will go through the HEC recommended “Peer Review Process” and initially will be assessed by the Editorial Staff.
-The manuscripts will be checked for initial assessment as follows;
+All submitted manuscripts will go through the Higher Education Comission (HEC) recommended “Peer Review Process” after initial assessment by the by the Editorial Staff.
+The manuscripts are checked for initial assessment as follows;

 The Manuscripts after initial assessment will then be sent for “double blind peer review” process by at least two (02) reviewers (one from subject specialty and other preferably from research background).
 As per HEC guidelines, articles will be sent to national and international reviewers.
 After receiving the comments from the reviewers, the Editor/Editor in Chief can make any of the following decision according to the quality of manuscript;

 - Accept, with or without editorial revisions.